StevenBlack/vocab/readme.md

 ### fatuous
 Foolish or inane.
 Clowns aren't fatuous, they're silly.
 A boorish drunk or a fawning suitor can easily become fatuous, however.
-Say FATCH-OO-US.

 ### faux pas